JROTC at CDH

 Other activities sponsored by the JROTC include:

-- the Dining-In and Military Ball
+- Dining-In and Military Ball

-- the Fall Review and Twilight Parade
+- Fall Review and Twilight Parade

-- the Camp Wilderness JROTC Cadet Leadership Challenge
+- Camp Wilderness JROTC Cadet Leadership Challenge